rjmac/rojoma-json/README.markdown

  * unquoted object keys
  * Javascript-style comments

 The only limits on the sizes of strings and depth of nesting are those of the JVM.
 Parsing is done recursively, and so stack space is the limiting factor in nesting.
 Numbers are restricted to those which can fit in a Java `BigDecimal`.
-The reader does validate surrogate pairs and will replace stray halves with the Unicode `REPLACEMENT_CHARACTER` character.
+The reader does validate surrogate pairs and will replace stray halves with the Unicode `REPLACEMENT_CHARACTER` character.  `JsonReader` also guarantees to read exactly as much as necessary as to read a single `JValue` -- i.e., only to the closing delimiter for objects, arrays, and strings, and one character past for all other types of JSON datum.

+There is also semi-experimental support for operating on JSON input as token or event streams.  `TokenIterator` is an iterator class which takes a `Reader` and produces positioned `JsonToken` objects, or a `JsonLexException` if the input contains invalid tokens.
+`JsonEventIterator` takes the output of `TokenIterator` and produces positioned `JsonEvent`s.  `JsonEventIterator` will only produce events for syntatically valid JSON input; if the input is malformed, some subclass of `JsonParseException` is thrown.

+`JsonReader` is implemented in terms of the two iterator classes and so they share the same minimal-read contract that is has.

 ### package com.rojoma.json.matcher